rage/programming-23/data/part-11/3-recursion.md

     print(test_list)
 ```

-The more traditional iterative approach produces a shorter program which is also arguably easier to understand.
-With the recursive version it is not as clear that throughout the appending process we are working on the very same list, but this is the case, and that is why the recursive function works just as well.
+The more traditional iterative approach produces a shorter program which is arguably also easier to understand.
+With the recursive version it is not as clear that throughout the process we are working on the very same list.
+That is, however, the case, and that is why the recursive function works just as well.

 <text-box variant="hint" name="Iterative or recursive?">

 Computer science theory often differentiates between _iterative_ and _recursive_ algorithms, so it is best to become familiar with these terms right from the start.
 Iterative solutions are ones that are based on sequential processing of items, often using loops.
 So far we have dealt with iterative methods quite exclusively.
 Recursive, on the other hand, refers to a method where the function calls itself with changing parameter values.
-This can be thought of as zooming in to a smaller and smaller portion of the whole, until we get to a level which is small enough to process on its own, then using this atomic result on the next level up, and so forth, accumulating a result while zooming out again.

 In principle it should be possible to solve any problem with either iterative or recursive methods.
-In practice, however, one or the other is usually clearly better suited to the problem.
+In practice, however, one or the other is usually clearly better suited to each problem.
 The ability to determine which is better comes largely with practice.

 </text-box>